 - Georgia: NGO Gergart - Levan Khutsishvili: email@example.com

-- german participant - Alexandra-Ioana Simon: firstname.lastname@example.org
+- Participant (for team Germany) - Alexandra-Ioana Simon: firstname.lastname@example.org

 Photo sources: Alexandra-Ioana Simon, Viktoriia Popova, Barbara Biskup.